Oussama99-OM/safeHome/Welcome file.md

 # SafeHome!

 Hi!
 Welcome to the McGill Launch Pad.
-SafeHome is an initiative taken by McGill students b ....(project description here)
+SafeHome is an initiative taken by the Launch Pad to create an online pla ....(project description here)